 In the current COVID-19 climate, South Coast Radiology is continuing to provide optimal quality diagnostic imaging and patient care to our valued communities.
 As a healthcare provider, we are very much committed to quality results, compassion, and service.

-We would like to reassure all patients entering our waiting rooms for imaging, that we have taken extra and all necessary precautions to protect against COVID-19 within clinics.
+We would like to reassure all patients entering our waiting rooms for imaging, that we have taken extra and all necessary precautions to protect our patients and staff within clinics.

-We are committed to ensuring our policies and procedures with respect to COVID-19 are aligned with the latest government and health organisation regulations and guidelines.
+Furthermore, we are committed to ensuring our policies and procedures are aligned with the latest government and health organisation regulations and guidelines.